opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - managed to have a motor turning
 - had problems with the distance boards: both sensors refuse to work simultaneously

+### 2019.11.27

+- vacrob fw the hole day:
+  - wrote doc about functions
+  - split code into sub-modules
+  - creates separate h files for each sub-module
+  - managed to act on the motors from the processed distance data
+  - worked on bumper detect and handling